Maharana Pratap Jayanti 2023

 In 1597, Maharana Pratap died from injuries sustained in a hunting accident.
 He is recognized for his unparalleled loyalty and affection for his people.

-- 1572 Assumes The Throne.
+- 1572 Assumes the throne.
 Once his father, Maharana Udai Singh II, passes away, he ascends to the throne.

 - 1576 The Battle at Haldighati.
 The Mughals achieve victory, but they are unable to capture Maharana Pratap.